joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-simple-examples.md

-Next, we could joining this table with the ingredients count table from above to filter out the recipies that aren't in this table.
+Next, we could joining this table with the ingredients count table from above to filter out the recipes that aren't in this table.

-This leads us natually to the idea of subqueries.
+This leads us to the idea of subqueries.
 In SQL.
-Because every SQL query returns a table, so wherever a table can be used in SQL, instead a subquerie can be used.
+Because every SQL query returns a table, so wherever a table can be used in SQL, instead a subquery can be used.

 Therefore, we can compute the desired table as follows